ageller/DSSV_python_fundamentals_day4/README.md

 to_unit = "liter"
 ```

 3. In the csv file, not all the units are included on both sides of the conversion factor.
-Someone might give you a test unit from the right side of the factor and ask you to convert it to the unit on the left side, which would require division instead of multiplication.
+Someone might give you a unit from the right side of the factor and ask you to convert it to the unit on the left side, which would require division instead of multiplication.
 Edit your code so that it can process this sample:

 ```
 test_unit = "ergs"